NOAA Chief Scientist Says Move To Contradict Agency And Back Trump Was 'Political'

 for the storm appeared to have been crudely altered with a black marker to indicate that the state was within the potential track.

-On Monday, The New York Times, citing unnamed sources, reported that the NOAA rebuke defending Trump was the result of threats from Secretary of Commerce Wilbur Ross to fire top agency employees unless they sided with the president.
+On Monday, The New York Times, citing unnamed sources, reported that the NOAA rebuttal defending Trump was the result of threats from Secretary of Commerce Wilbur Ross to fire top agency employees unless they sided with the president.

 The newspaper said Ross, "phoned Neil Jacobs, the acting administrator of NOAA, from Greece where the secretary was traveling for meetings and instructed Dr. Jacobs to fix the agency's perceived contradiction of the president."